What Is Jackscrew?

 Same as above, but the lead screw is turned so that it doesn’t turn.
 This is important if the lead screw’s end is not to be connected to a load.
 Both encrypted & non-encrypted transmission screws are commonly used in applications where more than one screw jack is connected to a commons load.

 The lead screws are attached to the worm wheel so that the rotation of the worm wheel causes the lead screw to rotate, allowing the nut to be moved along with the lead screws when the nut is attached to the load.

 #4.
 Translation of Screw Jack System

 6x Screw Jack System.
 The lead screw ends are to be connected to a common load.
-Clearances are required under the bottoms mounting plate of the jack body to accommodates the translating screw cover.
+Clearances are required under the bottom mounting plate of the jack body to accommodate the translating screw cover.